-- To reduce the risk of future losses to Abies species from the Balsam Wooly Adelgid (Adelges piceae).
+- (Adelges piceae).
 The adelgid is present in the eastern portion of the TFL and to a lesser extent in the west. - For restricting planting of Sitka spruce in medium and high hazard zones for the Sitka spruce weevil (Pissodes strobi) and/ or the use of weevil resistant seedlings, where available.

-A conifer sawfly infestation (Neodiprion spp.) occurred in Block 2 during the mid 1990's.
+A conifer sawfly infestation (Neodiprion spp.) occurred in the DFA during the mid 1990's.
 By 1999, sawfly populations had collapsed in high-risk areas.